VarKun/Profile/README.md

 ## Overview (English)

 This repository contains an interactive, Three.js-powered solar system that doubles as a personal coursework portfolio.
 Each planet links to a dedicated project page with narrative write-ups, visualizations, and supporting assets.
-The site is designed for static hosting (for example, GitHub Pages).
+The site is designed for static hosting (for example, GitHub Pages) and all runtime assets live inside the `profile/` directory.

 ### Key Features